Is Krabi worth visiting?

-Everywhere you look you’ll probably find a tuk-tuk or samlor whizzing about the streets of Krabi.
+Everywhere you look you’ll probably find a tuk-tuk or samlor whizzing about the streets.
 These nippy little vehicles are great for short distances, delivering you right to your destination and at the low price of between 20-50 baht for most short rides.

-Local buses or song-taews may be a better option for slightly longer journeys.
-Running differently to what most of us are used to, it’s good to get the low-down on how to use these before venturing on one.
+Local buses or songthaews may be a better option for slightly longer journeys around.
+Running differently from what most of us are used to, it’s good to get the low-down on how to use these before venturing on one.

 Like a normal bus there are some fixed stops but you can pretty much hop on and off almost anywhere by flagging one down or ringing the buzzer onboard.

 Possibly the cheapest and most independent method is to hire a motorcycle for around 250 baht/day.
-The roads aren’t as tricky and busy as Bangkok or Phuket but it’s still best to have some experience and have an international driver’s license, of course.
+The roads in Krabi aren’t as tricky or busy as Bangkok or Phuket, but it’s still best to have some experience and an international driver’s license.